Vinegar Hill House

 Vinegar Hill House operates at the quieter end of Brooklyn's New American scene, earning consecutive Opinionated About Dining recognition in 2023 and 2024.
 The kitchen under Chef Mike Poiarkoff works within a casual format that has built a consistent local following, with a 4.4 Google rating across nearly a thousand reviews.
 Dinner runs nightly from 5:30 pm, with weekend brunch added on Saturdays and Sundays.

-A Brooklyn Neighborhood Restaurant That Critics Keep Coming Back To
+A Brooklyn Neighborhood Restaurant in Brooklyn

 What Opinionated About Dining Recognition Actually Means Here

-Get Exclusive Access →To calibrate what this means in the New York dining picture: the city's reference points in New American cooking run from Craft and ABC Kitchen at the more polished Flatiron end of the spectrum to deeply neighborhood-embedded rooms like Vinegar Hill House.
+To calibrate what this means in the New York dining picture: the city's reference points in New American cooking run from Craft and ABC Kitchen at the more polished Flatiron end of the spectrum to deeply neighborhood-embedded rooms like Vinegar Hill House.
 Neither pole is objectively superior; they serve different intentions.
 What the OAD placement implies is that within its own format, the kitchen at 72 Hudson Ave operates with enough consistency and care to register as more than a convivial local address.

 The Scene and the Format